drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 - **Contingency Plan: RM 100,000** <br>
 It is always recommended to have a contingency plan for unexpected expenses that may arise during the project.
 This can include budget reserves or adjusting the scope of the project if necessary.

-In conclusion, the estimated budget for the development of the UTM Event Management System is RM 1,074,000.
-The budget will cover the costs associated with hardware, software, personnel, testing, and contingency.
+In conclusion, the estimated budget for the development of the KTDI Event Management System is RM 1,074,000.
+The budget will cover the costs associated with hardware, software, personnel, testing, and contingencies.
 Any changes in the budget will be communicated to stakeholders and project sponsors.

 <hr style="border:0.5px solid gray;height:0.5px;">